GoogleChrome/developer.chrome.com/site/en/blog/videong/index.md

 The goal of any modern video playback engine with efficiency in mind is to minimize bandwidth between the decoder and the final rendering step.
-For this reason, video rendering is largely decoupled from Chromium's main rendering pipelines.
+For this reason, video rendering is largely decoupled from Chromium's main rendering pipeline.
-Specifically, from the perspective of our main rendering pipelines, video is just a fixed-size hole with opacity.
+Specifically, from the perspective of our main rendering pipeline, video is just a fixed-size hole with opacity.
 Chromium achieves this using a concept called [surfaces](/blog/renderingng-data-structures/#compositor-frames-surfaces-render-surfaces-and-gpu-texture-tiles)—whereby each video talks directly to